 The Employment Service was established in 1985 by the World Aquaculture Society to assist its membership and the international aquaculture community with job and career information.
+This service is provided with no fees or costs as a courtesy to the international aquaculture community.
 The annual posting of jobs and resumes at WAS and US Aquaculture Society (USAS) meetings, and the online job and resume databases via the Internet serve as a clearinghouse for employment opportunities and information.
 The job and resume databases are maintained throughout the year by the Employment Service Coordinator.
 Please contact the Employment Service Coordinator with all your comments, questions and suggestions.

 WAS International Mariculture Internship Program

 Virginia Seafood Agricultural Research and Extension Center (AREC), Hampton, Virginia

 We are pleased to announce the opening of our International Mariculture Internship Program, at no cost, to student members of the World Aquaculture Society.

 VIRGINIA TECH: Adjunct Assistant Professor, FWC